exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 ![Stack of virtual schema layers](vsDocStack.png)

-The parquet loading implementation is located in the Document Files Virtual Schema.
+The Parquet loading implementation is located in the Document Files Virtual Schema.
 However, we can't test this directly.
 Instead, we decided to test the S3 implementation, since this is the most popular dialect.

 ### Test Quality